edmiyatake/yfl-backend/docs/flows/README.md

 ## User Flows

 ### Authentication
-Designed a passwordless OTP auth flow that handles email validation, code expiry, and role-based redirects so students, TAs, and professors each land in the right place after login
+Designed a passwordless OTP auth flow that handles email validation, code expiry, and role-based redirects so students, TAs, and professors each land in the right place after login.

 ![Auth Flow](yfl_auth_flow.png)